WebAssembly/spec/document/text/values.rst

 Each character in a string literal represents the byte sequence corresponding to its `Unicode <http://www.unicode.org/versions/latest/>`_ UTF-8 encoding, except for hexadecimal escape sequences :math:`\text{\verb|\|}hh`, which represent raw bytes of the respective value.

+.. todo - find replacement for the use of \verb, which isn't actually allowed in math mode, nor can be put into an \mbox

 .. math::
    \begin{array}{llclll@{\qquad\qquad}l}